nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 When the command is executed, there is a check to ensure the index is within the range of the displayed list.
 If the index is out of range, a `CommandException` is thrown, and an error message is displayed to the user.
-Otherwise, the execution will continue, and the respective Event at the index is deleted.
+Otherwise, the execution will continue, and the respective event at the index is deleted.

 #### Design Considerations:
 ##### Aspect: Specifying event to be deleted: